Positive Psychology

 Significant contributors to positive psychology

 Positive psychology has made groundbreaking progress in many individuals' understandings of human behavior and thought.
-Among the development of positive psychology, the contributions of specific individuals stand out through their research and theories, including the following.
+Among the development of the positive psychology movement, the contributions of specific individuals stand out through their scientific research and theories, including the following.

 In the late 1990s, Martin Seligman proposed that psychology could be more than treating disorders, allowing people to focus on what makes life worth living.
-He became the president of the American Psychological Association (APA) in 1996.
+He became the president of the American Psychological Association (APA) in 1996, and works as a professor of psychology at the University of Pennsylvania’s Positive Psychology Center.
 He developed the PERMA model of well-being, which stands for "Positive Emotions, Engagement, Relationships, Meaning, and Accomplishments."

 Mihaly Csikszentmihalyi